cianoflynn/cianoflynn.github.io/content/blog/raspberry-pi-pico-2022.md

 Raspberry Pi Trading are the UK based company behind the development of the RP2040 microcontroller chip.
 They released a board called the 'Pi Pico', which includes this microcontroller in January of 2021.

 The boards are designed for low cost (around around €5) and mass production.

+It's possible to program the Pico with C and MicroPython (a version of Python language, optimized to run on a microcontroller).

+The market for these boards seems to be education, prototyping or el:wectronics hobbyists.

 I've had a Pico for a couple of months, and using online instructions I have make the following accessories.